magento/merchdocs/src/sales/rma-customer-experience.md

 1. Additionally, sets **Contact Email Address** and **Comments** if needed.

 {:.bs-callout-info}
-If the order contains several items and customer wants to return for example two out of four, they click **Add Item To Return** button, selects an item and sets all mentioned options.
+If the order contains several items and the customer wants to return, for example, two out of four, they click the **Add Item To Return** button, then select an item and then set all mentioned options.

 1. Clicks <span class="btn">Submit</span>.